 - Meeting prerequisites, such as being able to climb stairs

 Pre-surgical rehab is comprehensive.
 Movement restrictions may be given, and supportive garments may be discussed.
 You may also be instructed on how to use an assistive device and instructed in a home exercise program.
 Rehab before surgery benefits those having neck and back surgery, arthroscopic knee surgery, joint replacements and rotator cuff repairs.
 Just about any type of surgery has benefits with pre surgical rehab.

 Pre-surgical rehab is an individualized physical conditioning program and a collaborative effort involving your surgeon and physical therapist.
 Typically, programs begin with isometric exercises like stretching and low-impact muscle toning.
 The exercises are designed to strengthen ligaments, tendons and muscles.
 If there is some discomfort, your physical therapist can help reduce the pain with cold packs, ultrasound or electrical stimulation.
 Plus, in a rehab setting, you can talk with other patients who have already had the surgery and see their progress.
 You can also get some of the mental, physical and emotional confidence required to succeed in post-surgical programs from engaging with others.
 Most patients benefit greatly from pre-surgical programs.

 Having surgery and wondering whether or not you’re a good candidate for rehab before surgery?
-Contact Us Today at Lillington, NC Center, and we’ll schedule a one-on-one consultation with a comprehensive evaluation.
+Contact Us TODAY at Total Body Therapy & Wellness in Lillington, NC, and we’ll schedule a one-on-one consultation with a comprehensive evaluation.
 If you’re a good candidate for it, we’ll work with your doctor and physician to come up with the best course of prehab therapy for your specific needs.
 The road to recovery doesn’t have to wait until after surgery.